Unsupported Token Policy#

 Criteria for restricting access#

-Centurion Labs will block token contracts for three main reasons:
+Centurion Labs may block token contracts for the following reasons:

 2. Fraud allegations — a major financial or criminal regulator files fraud allegations against the issuer implicating the interface.